-I just bought a Nokia Lumia 920 Windows Phone and found that while downloading apps which were greater than 50MB in size, I either needed Wi-Fi connection or a 3G connection.
+I bought a Phone and found that while downloading apps that were greater than 50MB in size, I either needed a Wi-Fi connection or a 3G connection.
 I was on 2G and I did not have a wireless connection at home.

 Enable Internet Connection Sharing

 To begin, first, make sure that the WiFi is set to ON.
 Then you will have to open a command prompt as an administrator.
 Open the WinX menu and select Command Prompt (Admin).
 The CMD window will open.
 Type the following and hit Enter:

 netsh wlan set hostednetwork mode=allow ssid=DellNet key=asdfg12345

 Here DellNet is the name I have chosen and asdfg12345 is the password I have chosen.
 This has to be at least 8 characters long.
 You can give your own name and select your own password.

 Next, type the following in the CMD window and hit Enter: